 Student life is not easy since there is a lot of competition in academics.
 With parental pressure and study load, a student finds it difficult to concentrate and memorize topics.
 Many of them adopt study strategies such as SQ3R.

+Both teachers and students can adapt such study techniques because they understand the topics before teaching and studying for exams.
 SQ3R approach is useful in alleviating the reading comprehension exercises, and it can help you tremendously comprehend difficult textbook material.
 This post will take you deep into the world of SQ3R and help you understand how you can adeptly.

 What is SQ3R?

 SQ3R is a commonly used study method that helps the student read better, and after reading, it saves time.
 Francis P. Robinson, an American education philosopher, introduced SQ3R in his book Effective Study published in 1946.